scalar-labs/docs-scalardb/docs/3.10/scalardb-cluster/getting-started-with-scalardb-cluster-graphql.md

 ## Prerequisites

-In this tutorial, we assume that you have a ScalarDB Cluster running on a Kubernetes cluster.
-If you don't have ScalarDB Cluster set up, please follow the instructions in [Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart](setup-scalardb-cluster-on-kubernetes-by-using-helm-chart.md).
+In this tutorial, we assume that you have a ScalarDB Cluster running on a Kubernetes cluster that you deployed by following the instructions in [Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart](setup-scalardb-cluster-on-kubernetes-by-using-helm-chart.md).

 In addition, you need access to the [ScalarDB Cluster GitHub repository](https://github.com/scalar-labs/scalardb-cluster).
 This repository is available only to users with a commercial license and permission.
-To get a license and permission, please [contact us](https://www.scalar-labs.com/contact/).
+To get a license and permission, please [contact us](https://scalar-labs.com/contact_us/).

 ## Sample application